 3 – Bees range in size from the Trigona Minima, which is 0.08 in (2.1 mm) long, to the Megachile Pluto at 1.5 in (39 mm).
 They are a prey species for several birds such as the aptly-named Bee-eater and Beewolf, along with mockingbirds and kingbirds, and also for dragonflies.

 5 – Bees are the major pollinators for many species of plants, although they carry out pollination as an accidental side-effect of the process of collecting either pollen or nectar (both are used in the production of honey).
-In the plants we humans use for food, it is thought that about 33% are pollinated by insects and of that pollination, most is carried out by bees.
+In the plants we humans use for food, it is thought that about 33% are pollinated by insects and of that pollination, most are carried out by bees.
 Because of this, the main reason for keeping bees in some countries has shifted from honey production to migratory contract pollination, whereby the keepers move their beehives around to ‘service’ local flowering plants at the required time.
-[See Also: 20 Lesser Known Facts About Bats]

 Bee Facts – Behaviour

 7 – Despite having brains the size of a sesame seed, it seems bees can learn new behaviours!
 There is a mistletoe in New Zealand which has evolved such that their buds will not open until the top of the bud is twisted by certain birds to release an explosive mechanism, allowing the petals to spring open and make the pollen and nectar available.
 Some of the local bees have been observed to break off the bud’s top and push the petals out with their legs, so they can get inside.
 Since the mistletoe, like the bees, is on the decline, this is actually good news!